Custom Deleters and Intrusive Reference Counting

 Verification Code

-code/volumn_codes/vol2/ch01-smart-pointers/05-custom-deleter-sizeof.cpp- Verifies the memory footprint when using function pointers, lambdas, and function objects as deleters
+- Verify memory usage when function pointers, lambdas, and function objects are used as deleters

-- Verifies the impact of EBO (Empty Base Optimization) on the size of
+- Verify the impact of Empty Base Optimization (EBO) on

 intrusive_ptrimplementation - Single-threaded and multi-threaded versions of the reference counting base class